-Convertible Debt Instruments -(Restated)
+Convertible Debt Instruments

 We issued convertible debt in September and October 2007.
 We review the terms of convertible debt and equity instruments that we issue to determine whether there are embedded derivative instruments, including the embedded conversion options, that are required to be bifurcated and accounted for separately as derivative instrument liabilities.
 Also, in connection with the sale of convertible debt and equity instruments, we may issue freestanding options or warrants that may, depending on their terms, be accounted for as derivative instrument liabilities, rather than as equity.
 For option-based derivative financial instruments, we use the Black-Scholes option pricing model to value the derivative instruments.
-To value the embedded conversion feature we use a lattice model.